himanshu18701/life-skills-track/technical_paper.md

 ## 2. Open/Closed Principle

 Classes should be open to extension but closed for modification.
-By doing this, we are stopping the modification of existing code and causing new bugs.
+By doing this, we stop modifying existing code and causing new bugs.

 ```java
 class Car {